CedricDViou/NRT_2G_channelizer/logbook.md

   - TGbE_dst_addr from pulsar_mode_v0 can hold 8 destination ports, but needs to cycle through all of them.
 Implement a mecanism to reset counter when last configured one is reached (when port=0 ? or 0xFF ?).
   - Need to improve fft area_group to make easier fits

+## 2023/09/09

+- ADC_receiver_V0
+  - Fit failed  (-0.7 to -0.3 ns slack in receiver fir_dev_tree_adders)
+  - PlanAhead

+## 2023/09/09

+- ADC_receiver_V0
+  - Fit failed (no area constraint)
+    - Add AREA_GROUPs to locate it in the top half of the FPGA

+## 2023/09/08

+- ADC_receiver_V0
+  - Synthesize NCO+DDC16 with snap for test
+  - Write python model to configure NCO tables

+## 2023/09/05

+- Simulation look good in August
+- Instanciate HB filter in a single channel simulink simulation model
+  - Looks OK.
+Would need formal comparison with QuestaSim simulations
+- Start instanciating a 2-chan complex filter for the ADC_receiver_V0 design

 ## 2023/07/28

 - Working on vhdl HB filter

 ## 2023/07/04